aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Further development work could create a version of the LandgateAPITest mobile app suitable for Android OS devices.
 This would broaden the base of testers available and add another dimension to the result data.
 Investigation could show whether the different geographic server types offer better performance and reliability for iOS or Android devices.

-This study only compared OGC services provisioned by Landgate's older server infrastructure.
+This study only compared OGC services provisioned by Landgate's earlier server infrastructure.
 It would be instructive to see whether Esri provisioned OGC services compared favourably with other OGC servers.

 Reference data can be considered in a more adaptable methodology than a straightforward equal/not equal test.
 The minor changes to GetCapabilities documents that caused their Reference Checks to fail wholesale could be averted through cleverer comparisons.
 Advanced string comparison techniques, such as longest common substring or edit distance, could be given a threshold similarity to assign success.
-For example strings that are 90% the same could pass.
+For example, strings that are 90% the same could pass.

 Success in collaborating with Western Australia's Landgate authority could be replicated with other Australian state cadastre authorities, such as NSW Land and Property Information.
 Given these organisations are not in competition, opportunities to learn from each other can lead to improved services for all Australian states.